 “The world must know that Satan exists,” he told CNA in 2011.
 “The devil and demons are many and they have two powers, the ordinary and the extraordinary.”

-The 86-year-old Italian priest of the Society of St. Paul and official exorcist for the Diocese of Rome explained the difference.
+The late Italian priest of the Society of Saint Paul and former official exorcist for the Diocese of Rome explained the difference.

 “The so-called ordinary power is that of tempting man to distance himself from God and take him to Hell.
 This action is exercised against all men and women of all places and religions.”

-Fr.
-Amorth says such extraordinary occurrences are rare but on the rise.
-He’s particularly worried by the number of young people being affected by Satan through sects, séances and drugs.
+Father Amorth said such extraordinary occurrences are rare but on the rise.
+He’s particularly worried about the number of young people Satan affects through sects, séances, and drugs.
 He never despairs though.

 “With Jesus Christ and Mary, God has promised us that he will never allow temptations greater than our strengths.”